Celebrate your child’s birthday by giving the gift of reading. Make a lasting contribution, in your child’s name, to our school library.

 How it Works

 Donate $15 per child to the Birthday Books program.
-On, or near your child’s birthday, they will visit the media center to choose from a selection of pre-purchased books.
+During your child’s birthday month, they will visit the media center to choose from a selection of pre-purchased books.
 These books come highly recommended and are needed titles in our library.
 A bookplate will be attached on the inside front cover to mark your child’s contribution and they will be the first to check the book out and read it to the class!

 Get Started Today!

 Donate online via RevTrak at our PTO Web Store.

 Your payment helps provide a selection of Birthday Books throughout the school year.
 Extra donations help purchase Birthday scholarships.
 Join us in contributing to our library and help your child leave a lasting and significant legacy.

 Frequently Asked Questions About Minnewashta’s Birthday Books Program

 Why Birthday Books?